acend/argocd-basics-training/content/en/docs/02/_index.md

 ![Application Out-of-Sync](app-replicas-diff-overview.png)

-With a click on Deployment > Diff you will see the differences:
+When an application is OutOfSync then your deployed 'live state' is no longer the same as the 'target state' which is represented by the resource manifests in the Git repository.
+You can inspect the differences between live and target state with a click on Deployment > Diff:

 ![Application Differences](app-replicas-diff-detail.png)

-Now click `Sync` on the top left and let the magic happens ;) The application will be scaled up to 2 replicas and the resources are in Sync again.
+Now click `Sync` on the top left and let the magic happen ;) The application will be scaled up to 2 replicas and the resources are in Sync again.

 {{% onlyWhenNot no-argocd-cli %}}
 Double-check the status by cli